 The third flower I just free handed.
 I drew the larger, bottom layer on paper, then drew 2 more inside that flower.
 Cut those out and use those to cut out the felt.
 I attached these with 5 beads in the middle.
 Lay all of the flowers and leaves out on the wood and figure out a layout you like before gluing down.
 I used quick drying tacky glue.

 Feeling inspired?
-Want to create your own Valentine’s inspired crafts on wood?
-Follow the links above to get the things you’ll need from Amazon.
+Want to create your own Cheap Kids Crafts on wood?
+You can find the supplies for these crafts at stores like WalMart, Dollar Tree, and Amazon online.
 Have fun and let me know if you have questions.
 Or post pictures of your work and tag Abbotts At Home on FB, I’d love to see it!